ioriomauro/healmydocker/README.md

-HealMyDocker container runs with standard privileges and no network (as it has no needs to communicate with other hosts); it has read/write access to the docker socket, but it only listens for docker events and never writes to the socket.
+HealMyDocker container runs with standard privileges and no network (as it has no needs to communicate with other hosts); it has read/write access to the docker socket, but it only listens for docker events and issue restart commands for unhealthy containers, and periodically pings the daemon for heartbeating purposes.

 ## Contribute